okansungur/drafts/read9.md

 Container Sandboxing
 gVisor by google is a proxy between linux-kernel  and each of the containers and the aim is isolation for security Kata Containers: Each container has its own kernel and are lightweight but more resource and less performance .
 Cloud providers are already virtual machines.
 We use
-Vm inside vm nested virtualization.google cloud has support
+Vm inside vm nested virtualization.google cloud has support.Open Policy Agent is about only authorization .
+We use a policy language rego that is esay to read and write